DecipherNow/terraform-provider-openshift/README.md

 # Terraform Provider - OpenShift
 This repository contains the source code for the Terraform OpenShift provider.
+Note that this repository does not replace the resources from the Kubernetes provider.
+It only seeks to implement the OpenShift specific resources.

 ## Development
 The following instructions provide general guidelines for developers working on this provider.